sqwev/CropMaster/docs/source/tutorials/farm.md

                  gis_index_type='arcgis')
 ```

-### some useful methods
+## some useful methods

 get public property of fields
 ```python
 farm.get_geoDataFrame()
 ```

-export to json or shapefile
+export Farm to json or shapefile

 ```python
 farm.to_file('path/to/file.json')